sully-U/Student_Database/README_Database.md

 # Overview

-This is the foundation of a student registration system utilizine a SQL database.
+This is the foundation of a student registration system utilize a SQL database.
 The program proviedes a menu for the user to interact with the database.
 There are eight options for the user:
 * 1 - Display Students
 * 2 - Display Classes
 * 3 - Enroll in the School/University